klemens-floege/klemens-floege.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Deep Generative AI
-  - Artificial Intelligence
+- Multimodal Tranformers
+- Large Language Models
-  - Computational Linguistics
+- Probability Theory
-  - Information Retrieval
+- Bayesian Statistics

 # Education to show in About widget
 education: